astronomer/docs/astro/cloud-ide/deploy-project.md

    Your changes are automatically pushed to your Git repository, then deployed from your repository to your configured Deployments.

-6. Based on which branch you committed to, open the Deployment in the Astro UI and click **Open Airflow** to confirm that your changes were successfully deployed.
+6. Based on which branch you committed to, open the Deployment in the Astro UI and click **Open Apache Airflow®** to confirm that your changes were successfully deployed.

 :::tip